Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### 21 Points Primary Features

 - Create a system so that the tile renderer only displays tiles on the screen that are within the line of sight of the avatar.
-The line of sight must be able to be toggled on and off with a keypress.
-(The line of sight GIF below is a more complex version that involves bending around corners; we have also seen versions where it is just a square of light around the avatar).
+- The line of sight must be able to be toggled on and off with a keypress.

 [![line-of-sight](img/line-of-sight.gif)](img/line-of-sight.gif)

-- Add the ability for light sources to affect how the world is rendered, with at least one light source that can be turned on and off with a keypress.
+- Add the ability for light sources to affect how the world is rendered, with at least one light source that can be turned
+- on and off with a keypress.
+The intensity of the light must diminish in a smooth gradient as the distance from the source
+- increases.
+Light should also not pass through walls.

 [![toggle-lights](img/toggle-lights.gif)](img/toggle-lights.gif)